Who’s in Charge?

-There is a “fundamental polarity between teacher and parents. ...
+There is a “fundamental polarity between teacher and parents ...
 [T]he role of the teachers [is] to take primary responsibility for the incarnation of the child ...
 [T]he teacher is the king or queen of their classroom.”
 The role of the parents is to ask themselves “What can I do for [the school].”
-Parents help “incarnate the school” by becoming “the financial pillar.” — Robert Schiappacasse, essay #1 in ADMINISTRATIVE EXPLORATIONS: Essays on Business Practices within Waldorf Schools (Association of Waldorf Schools of North America, 2000), pp. 6-8.
+Parents help “incarnate the school” by becoming “the financial pillar.”
+[That is to say, they provide money for the school to operate.] — Robert Schiappacasse, essay #1 in ADMINISTRATIVE EXPLORATIONS: Essays on Business Practices within Waldorf Schools (Association of Waldorf Schools of North America, 2000), pp. 6-8.

 Efforts at communication between Anthroposophists and their critics are difficult.
 Often people on opposite sides of the divide use language in different ways and admire different forms of thought.
 Still, the efforts are probably worthwhile, even if they rarely lead to true mutual understanding.

 One venue for an ongoing conversation is the Waldorf Critics website [http://groups.yahoo.com/group/waldorf-critics/messages/].
-This is not a neutral forum — Anthroposophists who visit there are entering a more or less hostile environment.
+This is not a neutral forum — Anthroposophists who visit the site are entering a more or less hostile environment.
 Still, some do visit, and sometimes interesting messages are passed back and forth.

 Today one Anthroposophist decided to quit the discussion there.
 Here is a portion of her departing message, followed by a message I posted in response:

 Alas though I can't hang around your fun anymore personally I find it rather dull and stupid.

 Anyone who wants to get a handle on Anthroposophy would do well simply to come to this site and read the messages posted here by Anthroposophists.
 These messages speak for themselves.